etnbrd/due/README.md

 Javascript is a functional language, functions are first class citizen.
 It is possible to return, and take function as arguments.
+A callback is a function whose execution is to be deferred, for example to iterate over an array.
 This make Javascript a language of choice for asynchronous execution model, like [DOM](http://www.w3.org/DOM/) and [node.js](http://nodejs.org/).
-In these execution model, asynchronous sequences of execution are linked by **callbacks**.
+In these execution models, asynchronous sequences of execution are linked by **callbacks**.
-A callback is a function whose execution is to be deferred asynchronously.

 ```
 my_fn('input', function callback(err, res) {
-  // deferred continuation
+  // deferred execution
 })
 ```

-Because callbacks are passed as arguments, it might lead to an intricate imbrication of asynchronous call and callback.
+Because callbacks are passed as arguments, it might lead to an intricate imbrication of calls and callbacks.
 It is called the [callback hell](http://callbackhell.com/), or pyramid of doom.
-The source code structure doesn't follow the execution order.
+The source code structure is not linear, but imbricated.

 ```
 my_fn('input', function callback(err, res) {
   another_fn('another_input', function callback2() {
-    // deferred continuation
+    // deferred execution
   })
 })
 ```

-Some tools exists to arrange asynchronous execution in a more readable way, for example [Promise/A+](https://promisesaplus.com/), or [Functional Reactive Programming](https://baconjs.github.io/).
+Some tools and practices exist to arrange deferred execution linearly, for example [Promise/A+](https://promisesaplus.com/), or [Functional Reactive Programming](https://baconjs.github.io/).
 Due is similar to Promise, but with a simpler interface.

 A due is an object returned by an asynchronous call.